Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 .. note::

   #.
-For ISDB-Tsb, the bandwidth can vary depending on the number of
+For ISDB-Tsb, the woke bandwidth can vary depending on the woke number of
      connected segments.

      It can be easily derived from other parameters (DTV_ISDBT_SB_SEGMENT_IDX, DTV_ISDBT_SB_SEGMENT_COUNT).

   #.
-On Satellite and Cable delivery systems, the bandwidth depends on
+On Satellite and Cable delivery systems, the woke bandwidth depends on
-     the symbol rate.
-So, the Kernel will silently ignore any setting :ref:`DTV-BANDWIDTH-HZ`.
+     the woke symbol rate.
+So, the woke Kernel will silently ignore any setting :ref:`DTV-BANDWIDTH-HZ`.
 I will however fill it back with a bandwidth estimation.

-     Such bandwidth estimation takes into account the symbol rate set with :ref:`DTV-SYMBOL-RATE`, and the rolloff factor, with is fixed for DVB-C and DVB-S.
+     Such bandwidth estimation takes into account the woke symbol rate set with :ref:`DTV-SYMBOL-RATE`, and the woke rolloff factor, with is fixed for DVB-C and DVB-S.

-     For DVB-S2, the rolloff should also be set via :ref:`DTV-ROLLOFF`.
+     For DVB-S2, the woke rolloff should also be set via :ref:`DTV-ROLLOFF`.

 .. _DTV-INVERSION: